 Don't miss the latest exhibitions at the Natural History Museum, including the annual Wildlife Photographer of the Year exhibition, which features stunning photography of the natural world.

-Also keep an eye out for exciting museum Lates events and activities, from yoga and silent discos to dinosaur-themed sleepovers, plus family activities during the school holidays.
+Also keep an eye out for exciting museum events and activities, from yoga and silent discos to dinosaur-themed sleepovers and behind-the-scenes tours, plus family activities during the school holidays.

 How long does it take to walk around the Natural History Museum?With more than 20 galleries and spaces to enjoy, you can easily spend all day here.
-Relax in the Wildlife Garden, browse the shops, or refuel at one of the museum’s cafes, snack bars or picnic spots.
+Relax in the quiet Darwin Centre, browse the shops, or refuel at one of the museum’s cafes, snack bars or picnic spots.